By Ed Staskus

 He jumped to his feet, hurriedly dressed in his uniform, threw on a winter coat, and fled his room.
 Making his way to the motor pool, he found a truck with keys in the ignition and a full tank of gas.
 There were plenty to go around.
 Opel manufactured 95,000 of the 2-ton 4 x 4 Blitz Utility trucks during the war.
 He quickly signed it out, turned it over, and drove away unnoticed.
 He drove straight for the front.
 His plan was to break through the line and surrender to the Americans.

-He didn’t get shot by either side and that is what happened, he surrendered.
+He didn’t get shot by either side and what went down is, he surrendered.
 He was relieved and confident that the war was over for him.
-But by the time the war was over he was in his third army.
+But by the time the war actually raised the white flag he was in his third army.
 At least he was finally on the winning side.

 “My grandfather Juozas was a gigantic guy,” said Leo.
 “I’m six foot four.
 My father Leonas was five nine and maybe one forty pounds.”
 In the end, what counts is what you do.